 Bad: Quite wide for a city car.
 Not cheap.
 CVT auto over 100g/km.

 Good: Big and tough.
 Good off road and good for towing.
 Five-speed auto only.

 Bad: Expensive to buy and run.
 Old school 4x4 to drive with very light steering.

 Good: Unstoppable off-road, very highly kitted out as standard, superbly engineered and robust.

 Bad: More expensive new than a Range Rover and nowhere near as good, doesn't feel very upmarket considering the price, wallowy on the road, generic looks inside and out.

-Good: The best hybrid car on the market with amazing fuel economy and low CO2 emissions.
-Zero car tax.
+Good: Low CO2 emissions and zero car tax.
 Spacious cabin makes it a realistic family car.
 Plug-In version available.